 At the University of Minnesota, Dr. Sweet practices Urology with a focus on robotics and endourology with a clinical emphasis on kidney stones and diseases of the prostate.
 He has built an Institute that is actively engaged in funded simulation projects including the development of a human tissue property database, advanced real time and predictive modeling of human tissue and tool interactions, creation of virtual reality, hybrid and anaplastology medical simulation models, multi-institutional validation studies of simulation-based curriculum, and delivery systems for the dissemination of simulation technologies.
 He has leadership positions in the area of simulation and education within the American College of Surgeons, the Endourological Society, and the American Urological Association.
 He is the President of the Society of Laparoendoscopic Surgeons.

-Chief Technical Officer, PaR Systems, Life Science & Process Automation
+Chief Technical Officer, Life Science & Process Automation, PaR Systems, Inc.

 Mr. Tang joined PaR Systems in 2012 as part of the acquisition of OakRiver Technology.
 He has held positions of increasing responsibility at OakRiver Technology over the past 13 years.
 He currently serves as the Chief Technical Officer for Life Science and Process Automation business and is a technical advisor to the Office of the CTO for PaR Systems.
 Mr. Tang has a Bachelor Mechanical Engineering and a Master of Science in Mechanical Engineering from the University of Minnesota.